“The closest Victorinox has ever come to designing the perfect Swiss Army Knife is the Compact!”

 For more details on specifications, check the official page at Victorinox.

-Victorinox has crammed as many features it can into the Compact by doing two things:
+Victorinox has crammed as many features as it can into the Compact by doing two things:

 - Adding a combo tool